Click on any picture to view a larger image.

 chamber in a mound that predates the pyramid by many centuries

-or millennia.
 The Second and Third Pyramids are reported

 to have the same features inside them too.
 What if that